Package Examples

 ]

-)With the environment active, load everything needed for the workflow:
+)Then load everything needed for the examples below:

 using DataFrames